GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 There's no angry way to say bubbles.

 ### Our Tech Stack